 For instance, in the first screenshot, the Twitter handle @IAm_DjLee tweets multiple times a day, but he has no engagement.
 While Content is the King in Peter’s case cause he’s a persistent content creator and his content is relatable and appeals to the masses.

-5. Not listening to what your audience is saying
+5. Not listening to your audience

 One of the other social media mistakes that people often commit is that they keep sharing their information without listening to what their audience is saying - it is social suicide.